 4. Roller Covers

 When selecting a roller cover for your paint job, opt for wool or a wool/poly blend, say the pros.
 The best paint roller cover for your buck is by Purdy.
 With its half-inch nap, it's perfect for most interior work (don't use it on stucco or popcorn ceilings) and it won't shed or leave any tick marks on your wall.
 Plus, it'll hold a good amount of paint with each dip.
 Don't waste your money with any special roller covers; to keep your roller clean in between paintings, soak it in the water right inside of the bucket, or simply wrap your wet roller with a recycled plastic bag (and a few drops of added water) to keep overnight or even a few days.

 Our pick: Purdy White Dove Roller Cover, $16.91

 PRO TIP: If you find any dried paint chips in your bucket after pouring fresh paint, take an old nylon sock and use it as a handy DIY paint strainer.

 5. Roller Bucket and Metal Grid

-A roller bucket is by far the most economical choice and much faster than a tray or pan for its large 5-gallon capacity and optional air-tight lid for long-term storage (definitely buy a screw-top lid), or if you're just storing paint overnight, an airtight plastic bag will do the job.
+A roller bucket is by far the most economical choice and much faster than a tray or pan.
+It has a large 5-gallon capacity and optional air-tight lid for long-term storage (definitely buy a screw-top lid).
+If you're just storing paint overnight, an airtight plastic bag will do the job.
 You'll also need a 5-gallon bucket grid to fit inside.
-The bucket and metal grid system will save you a ton of time, money, and prevents much of the drips and spills that come with a tray or pan situation.
+The bucket and metal grid system will save you a ton of time and money, and prevents much of the drips and spills that come with a tray or pan situation.